bruno-azenha/adventure-squirrel/README.md

 adventure-squirrel
 ==================

-Adventure Squirrel - A text based adventure game engine

-Here, I will work on editing the rooms and their menus
+Here, I create the room object’s as a roomsquirrel class.